FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_5_conclusion.typ

 #import "@preview/big-todo:0.2.0": todo

 = Conclusion
-`vcluster` is a great tool for solving the problem of multi-tenancy, @crd version conflicts in a cluster, and it does this with very respectable performance.
-It is also a great tool for testing and development of Kubernetes applications.

-As outlined in @postgres-test-exec-sec, the performance of vcluster is very good, and it is able to support a large number of clients connected to it.
+As detailed in @postgres-test-exec-sec, the performance of `vcluster` demonstrates its prowess, accommodating a substantial number of connected clients effectively.
-As we progressed through the testing, we found that the PostgreSQL operator was really slow to remove databases from the cluster.
-This might be a problem when developing applications for Kubernetes, as it might take a long time to reset the state of the cluster between tests.
-This is easier to do with vcluster as it is able to create and destroy clusters very quickly, and it is also a remarkably competant tool for switching between contexts, when working with multiple clusters.
+Throughout the testing phase, however, an observation was made regarding the PostgreSQL operator's sluggishness in removing databases from the cluster.
+This potential bottleneck could pose challenges during application development for Kubernetes, where swift cluster state resets between tests are crucial.
+In this context, `vcluster` stands out as a more efficient tool, enabling rapid creation and destruction of clusters.
+Additionally, its proficiency in seamlessly switching between contexts proves advantageous when managing multiple clusters concurrently.

-Later in @kafka-test-exec-sec we found that vcluster was able to run a Kafka cluster with latencies that were comparable to a real cluster.
-In this case, we found that the operator responsible for managing the Kafka cluster was built in a way that made it tedious to use with vcluster.
-This is not a problem with vcluster, but it is something that should be considered when using vcluster with some operators.
+Subsequent exploration, as documented in @kafka-test-exec-sec, revealed that `vcluster` performed admirably in running a Kafka cluster with latencies comparable to a physical cluster.
+It is worth noting that challenges were encountered with the Kafka cluster manager operator, which was intricately designed and posed certain inconveniences when utilized in conjunction with `vcluster`.
+It is important to recognize that such challenges are not inherent to `vcluster` itself but may arise with specific operators.

-In a scenario with a small number of developers sharing a single development cluster, virtual clusters can be used to provide a dedicated cluster for each developer.
-This allows developers to work in isolation, without having to worry about other developers breaking their work.
+In @crd-conflict-sec we explored the potential for vcluster to solve the @crd version conflict problem.
+This solution may be useful for some other use cases as well, but it is not a general solution, as it requires the operator to be aware of the virtual cluster.
+It is also not a complete solution, as it does not solve the problem of multiple versions of the same CRD being used in the same cluster.

 == Future Work

-#todo[Expand on future work]
-There are a number of areas that were not covered by this work.
-These include, but are not limited to:
-- Compatibility with the most popular Kubernetes operators
-- Compatibility with other Kubernetes distributions - although this is unlikely to be a problem, as vcluster was built to be distribution agnostic
-- Behaviour and performance of vcluster when used by multiple users
-- Performance limits for entire virtual clusters
-- Security of vcluster
-  - How to prevent users from accessing other users' virtual clusters
-  - How to prevent users from accessing the host cluster
-  - How are performance limits enforced
+Several intriguing avenues lie adjacent to the current investigation.
+For instance, exploring the performance of `vcluster` under conditions involving a substantial number of users or a high volume of virtual clusters would provide valuable insights.
+Given the versatility mentioned in the documentation, assessing how `vcluster` performs across different certified Kubernetes distributions, particularly focusing on officially supported ones like `eks` and `k0s`, holds notable interest.

+The compatibility of `vcluster` with various Kubernetes operators is another intriguing dimension to explore.
+As observed with the Strimzi operator for Apache Kafka, investigating the compatibility of popular Kubernetes operators with `vcluster` would shed light on the platform's adaptability to diverse use cases.

+Delving into the performance limits and guarantees of `vcluster` stands as a worthwhile pursuit.
+Understanding how resource limits are enforced and their impact on virtual cluster performance would contribute to a comprehensive assessment of `vcluster` capabilities.

+Lastly, an exploration into the security aspects of `vcluster` for facilitating multi-tenancy is a compelling avenue.
+As conventional multi-tenancy based solely on namespaces may pose security concerns, investigating how `vcluster` can offer a secure multi-tenancy solution, ensuring users cannot access each other's virtual clusters or the host cluster, would be valuable.
+Assessing the potential vulnerabilities and limitations, such as the possibility of breaking out of the virtual control plane and accessing the host cluster, would further enhance our understanding of `vcluster`'s security architecture.